Jean-njoroge/jean-njoroge.github.io/_posts/2017-11-13-significance-of-exploratory-data-anaysis.md

 ### What is Exploratory Data Analysis (EDA)?
 As long as there is data to analyze, the need to explore is obvious.
-The phrase EDA, was coined/defined by John W. Tukey in 1977.
-Indeed, he reenergized descriptive statistics through EDA and changed the language and paradigm of statistics in doing so.
-What, I find intriguing is that it is hard, if not impossible, to find a precise definition of EDA in Tukey’s writings.
-Which, is not a surprise, because he preferred working with vague concepts, things that could be made precise in several ways.
-He introduced EDA, but describing its characteristics and creating novel tools.
-You will find various descriptions of EDA in his work, for example.
+The phrase exploratory data analysis, was coined by John W. Tukey in 1977.
+What, is interesting, is that even though he coined the phrase, it is difficult, if not impossible, to find a precise definition of EDA in Tukey’s writings, partly because he preferred working with vague concepts, things that could be made precise in several ways.
+As such there are various descriptions of EDA in his work, for example.

 > *“If we need a short suggestion of what exploratory data analysis is, I would suggest that: 1. it is an attitude, AND 2. a flexibility, AND 3. some graph paper (or transparencies, or both).”
 (Jones, 1986, Vol. IV, p.
 815).*